howardhenry/grunt-onesky-import/CONTRIBUTING.md

 1. `git clone git@github.com:<you>/grunt-onesky-import.git`
 1. `cd grunt-onesky-import; npm install;`
 1. Write your code, including relevant documentation and tests
-1. Run `npm test`
+1. Run `npm test`.
+The tests will be run
-1. The tests will be run
+1. Run `npm run eslint`.
+Code will be linted
 1. Submit your PR and we'll review!
 1. Thanks!